Purchases made through links earn us a small commission, at no extra cost to you.

 Mendenhall Glacier is Juneau’s top tourist attraction and one of Alaska’s most accessible glaciers.
-A quick 15 minute drive from downtown Juneau is all you need to reach the enormous sheet of ice.
+A short 15-20 minute drive from downtown Juneau is all you need to reach the enormous sheet of ice.

 The easiest way to get near the base of the glacier is to take the Nugget Falls Trail.
 It’s a flat, well-maintained trail, but can get pretty busy when the tour buses arrive.